Temple Grandin: Handling livestock

 A major piece of equipment that Grandin developed was a center track (double rail) conveyor restrainer system for holding cattle during stunning at large beef slaughtering plants.
 The first system was installed in the mid-1980s for calves and a system for large beef cattle was developed in 1990.
-This equipment is now being used by many large meat companies.
+This system is used by many large meat companies.
 It is described in "Double Rail Restrainer Conveyor for Livestock Handling", first published in the Journal of Agricultural Engineering Research, Vol. 4, pp. 327–338 in 1988, and "Transferring results of behavioral research to industry to improve animal welfare on the farm, ranch, and slaughter plant", Applied Animal Behavior Science, Vol. 8, pp. 215–228, published in 2003.
+An electric stunning system for livestock was invented by Grandin (U.S. Patent Number 5,906,540) in 1998.

 Grandin also developed an objective, numerical scoring system for assessing animal welfare at slaughtering plants.
 The use of this scoring system resulted in significant improvements in animal stunning and handling during slaughter.
 This work is described in "Objective scoring of animal handling and stunning practices in slaughter plants", Journal of the American Veterinary Medical Association, Vol. 212, pp. 3–39, "The feasibility of using vocalization scoring as an indicator of poor welfare during slaughter", Applied Animal Behavior Science, Vol. 56, pp. 121–128, and "Effect of animal welfare audits of slaughter plants by a major fast food company on cattle handling and stunning practices", Journal of the American Veterinary Medical Association, Vol. 216, pp. 848–851.

-In 2008, Grandin published Humane Livestock Handling with contributions by Mark Deesing, a long time collaborator with her.
+In 2008, Grandin published Humane Livestock Handling with contributions by Mark Deesing, a long time collaborator of hers.
 The book contains a review of the main aspects of cattle behavior and provides a visual guide in the form of construction plans and diagrams for the implementation of Grandin's ideas relating to humane livestock handling.
 Many of her contributions to the field of handling livestock and the design of livestock handling systems advocated for in her books are available through her website as well.
+Grandin helped design animal processing plants at the White Oak Pastures organic farm in Bluffton, Georgia.